Aetna Logo

 Aetna: Brand overview

 Aetna Health Insurance Company works in four areas.
-It increases the efficiency of health care facilities, prepares financial plans to control income and expenses, and offers wellness programs and various insurance services and benefits.
+It increases the efficiency of healthcare facilities, prepares financial plans to control income and expenses, and offers wellness programs, as well as various insurance services and benefits.
 Thus, the organization has positioned itself as an expert in developing solutions to maintain health.
 As of 2018, its sole owner is CVS Health Corporation, which operates a chain of pharmacies.
-It is headquartered in a Victorian building in Connecticut’s capital city.
+It is headquartered in a Victorian building in the capital city of Connecticut.

 Meaning and History